 Military and Defense Industry

 CNC has never been more relevant, with different nations having different designs for new ammunition and defense systems.
 The precise machining process is responsible for bringing all of these designs to life using various materials and processes.
 Examples of devices made for this industry include plane parts, transportation components, communication components, ammunition, etc.

 Using these highly precise machines for your manufacturing process would definitely provide a host of advantages.
 A few are:

-In terms of price, CNC Machining is the way to go especially if you’re looking to make a few to a hundred parts.
-CNC machining will require a less upfront cost compared to injection molding (due to the expenses of creating the mold).
+In terms of price, CNC machining is the way to go especially if you’re looking to make a few to a hundred parts.
+The process requires a less upfront cost compared to injection molding cost (due to the expenses of creating the mold).

 With CNC machining services, your prototype production is even more effective.
 This is because CNC can work with a lot of cost-effective materials, so you don’t have to spend a lot on prototypes.
 Of course, when the prototypes are made faster, the whole production process is quickened even more.
 At RapidDirect, we deliver prototypes that meet up to manufacturing requirements and quality standards.

 Precision CNC machining can operate on a wide variety of materials.
 At RapidDirect, we provide you with material certification (SGS, RoHS, etc.) if you request it.
 Here are a few examples of metals and plastics we offer certification for:

 - Aluminium (Aluminum 6061, Aluminum 6061-T651, Aluminum 606, etc.)

 - Stainless steel (201, 301, 303, 304, 316, etc)